johnsonwlu/Forward-Security-Notes-Page-Application/README.md

 ### Creating a Note
 To add a note, the user can click on the add note button on the top left of the webpage.
 A pop-up form will appear for the user to fill out.
 To create a note, the user can click on the Add Note button within the form.

+### Viewing a Note

+To view a note, a user can click on the note's preview on the left hand sidebar which has a list of all the user created notes.
+Then the note will appear on the right side after the user clicks on the note preview.

 ### Editing a Note
-To edit a note, click on the edit button on the top right, then the user will be given a form to fill out.
+To edit a note, the user must first click to view the note which they wish to edit.
+The user can then click on the edit button on the top right, then the user will be given a form to fill out.
 Once the edit is complete, the user can click on the Edit Note button within the form to submit the changes.

 ### Delete a Note
-To delete a note, the user can click on the delete button on the top right of the webpage.
+To delete a note, the user must first click to view the note which they wish to delete.
+The user can then click on the delete button on the top right of the webpage to delete the note.

 # Setup for Local and Docker